How to Use Web3React in Your Next Project

 Wallets and web3 providers (such as Infura) connect to an app in web3react via a connector.
 If you wish to add a new wallet or provider, there is likely already a web3react package to aid the process.

-There is a list of packages on the landing page of the GitHub repo (here).
+There is a list of packages on the landing page of the GitHub repo.

 We'll describe the process of connecting a wallet using web3-react, and also use MetaMask and Portis as examples with code snippets.

-First you’ll need to get the connector for the desired wallet from the web3-react repo.
-You can find the code for the connectors here, though each is also its own npm package, and should be added to your project using Yarn or NPM, installing each separately as needed.
+First you'll need to get the connector for the desired wallet from the web3-react repo.
+You can find the code for the connectors in this Github repo, though each is also its own npm package, and should be added to your project using Yarn or NPM, installing each separately as needed.

 If we wanted MetaMask, we would get the package using yarn add @web3-react/injected-connector.
 (The injected-connector isn't specific to MetaMask - any wallet which works by injecting itself into the browser (like Brave) will also use this package.)
 For Portis, it would be yarn add @web3react/portis-connector.